100% Satisfaction Guaranteed

 Many jobs require a criminal record check.
-But clerical issues can often result in mistakes on your criminal history report.
-It’s key to know how to remove items from background check on your criminal record.
+However, clerical issues can often result in mistakes on your criminal history report.
+This is why it is key to know how to remove items from your background check and criminal record.

 Some common mistakes on criminal history reports include:

-It’s important that you’re aware of any issues on your criminal history report, You should also know how to remove items from background check.
-This ensures employers, lenders and landlords have accurate information about your past.
+You must be aware of any issues on your criminal history report.
+This ensures employers, lenders, and landlords have accurate information about your past.